Zone II • Versions EN4

 (3) Soil texture was classified and named in accordance with international standards.
 Some basic symbols include: sand (S), loam (L), clay (C) and silt (Si).
 Based on the above symbols, soil layers were named by comprehensively considering actual conditions.
 Specific texture symbols are detailed in Table 4.

-Soil profile configuration: each soil species has a specific profile configuration, and its characteristic soil layer reflects the properties of soil formation.
-For example, all waterloggogenic paddy soil species have an Aa-Ap-W-C configuration, and all rinsed paddy soil species have an Aa-Ap-E-C configuration, whose characteristic E layer shows that a lot of lateral seepage occurred during the soil-forming process.
-Alluvial soil, on the other hand, not only has an A-B-C profile configuration as general soil species do, but the mechanical composition of soil texture and the ratio of silt and clay indicate its texture type, such as alluvial sand, alluvial clay or mud.
-The nutrient contents of each soil species are also indicated, including total and available nitrogen, phosphorus and potassium, organic matter, trace elements and pH.
+Soil profile configuration: each soil type has a specific profile configuration, and its characteristic soil layer reflects the properties of soil formation.
+For example, all waterloggogenic paddy soil types have an Aa-Ap-W-C configuration, and all rinsed paddy soil types have an Aa-Ap-E-C configuration, whose characteristic E layer shows that a lot of lateral seepage occurred during the soil-forming process.
+Alluvial soil, on the other hand, not only has an A-B-C profile configuration as general soil types do, but the mechanical composition of soil texture and the ratio of silt and clay indicate its texture type, such as alluvial sand, alluvial clay or mud.
+The nutrient contents of each soil type are also indicated, including total and available nitrogen, phosphorus and potassium, organic matter, trace elements and pH.

 “Production performance” gathered information on the soil’s tillage suitability, fertility status, crop growth performance, existing problems, annual production, farming system, utilization and improvement measures, production practice and its outcomes, etc.